ajberkley/cl-binary-store/README.md

 - The file format uses implicit referencing which makes it hard to deserialize quickly as each object must be tracked.
 There was no easy way to to turn on and off what objects we should track references for (and it must match during store and restore).
 It also tracks references for single floats which triggers a severe performance issue, at least on sbcl, related to eql hash tables which I have not tracked down..

 I have also used [hyperluminal-mem](https://github.com/cosmos72/hyperluminal-mem), which is really fast if you meet the restrictions it has.
 It does not support delayed object construction or references really, nor a nice default for structures and classes (though you can extend it with manual referencing on a per type basis and with serializers for each structure or class you want).

+They are extensible, but not enough --- you cannot completely change the coding mechanism.

 ## What is different here?